Core Idea

 Key Characteristics

-• Redundancy and Fault Tolerance: Achieved through eliminating single points of failure, duplicate hardware, automatic failover mechanisms, and continuous health monitoring
+• Redundancy and failover: Achieved by eliminating single points of failure through active-active or active-passive configurations, plus continuous health monitoring

-• Distinct from CAP Availability: High availability in architecture (uptime) differs from CAP theorem availability (node responsiveness during network partitions)
+• Distinct from CAP availability: High availability in architecture (uptime percentage) differs from the CAP-Theorem definition (every non-failing node responds during network partitions)

 Why It Matters